 The study found that the men who ingested the greatest amount of boron from their diets were 64% less likely to develop prostate cancer than those who consumed the least.

 There have been further studies that have confirmed similar results.
 One such study compared the dietary intake of boron in ninety-five prostate cancer patients with that of 8,720 healthy male controls.
 That study was controlled for many other factors.

-More research into the impact of Boron on prostate cancer, osteoporosis and general health can be found in this article.
+For additional information on the potential impact of Boron on prostate cancer, osteoporosis, and general health, please refer to this article.

 Another natural nutrient that has been studied extensively in recent years is vitamin D. Research has found that high levels of vitamin D seem to lower your risk of developing certain, more aggressive types of prostate cancer.

-Another 2012 study, that looked at the links between vitamin D and prostate cancer progression, came to the conclusion that men with low-risk prostate cancer may benefit from Vitamin D3 supplementation.
+Another 2012 study, that looked at the links between vitamin D and prostate cancer progression concluded that men with low-risk prostate cancer may benefit from Vitamin D3 supplementation.

 In a year-long study where men with low-risk prostate cancer were given a year of vitamin D3 supplementation.

 PSA serum levels were measured at entry and every 2 months for 1 yr.
 Biopsy procedures were performed before enrollment (for eligibility) and after 1 yr of supplementation.

 In terms of safety, the study found no adverse events associated with vitamin D3 supplementation were observed.
 55% of participants showed a decrease in the number of positive cores or a decrease in the Gleason score.